muggy8/improbable/from-me-to-me/K4fSYHh5.md

 Why does such a simple change make me look like a completely different person?

-The embarassment I felt early was completely gone as I stood here looking at my own reflection in awe.
+The embarrassment I felt early was completely gone as I stood here looking at my own reflection in awe.

-The girl with bright red hair in the reflection staired back at me with a look of desbelief and confusion.
+The girl with bright red hair in the reflection gazed back at me with a look of disbelief and confusion.

 "W-What is this..."
 I gasped.

 "The new you.
 Now you should be mostly free to go outside."
 Phanna replied.

 "I could hardly recognize you..."
-Mikay gasped as well  standing next to me before continueing.
+Mikay gasped as well  standing next to me before continuing.
 "Ahem, You should probably start using a new name too just to be safe."

 "Oh, ya, that's probably a good idea if you're looking to build yourself a new identity."
 Phanna added.